raiesbo/shell-scripting/README.md

 ### Others

-The repos also containing different solved exercises from the book "Shell Scripting" from Jason Cannon and different code snippets of the book.
+The repos also containe different solved exercises from the book "Shell Scripting" from Jason Cannon and different code snippets of the book.

 ### Shell syntax, examples and more